Agriculture

 Forest Soil

 - They are formed in forests where rainfall is sufficient.
-Also called Mountain soils.
+Also called Mountain Soils.

-- In the Himalayas, they are acidic with low humus content but soils in lower valleys are fertile.
+- In the Himalayas, they are acidic with low humus content, but soils in lower valleys are fertile.

 Himalayan region, Western Ghats, and Eastern Ghats

-Temperate fruits, tea, coffee, spices.
+Temperate fruits, tea, coffee, and spices.

 Peaty Soil